benjisidi/haven/homebrew/haven-plan.md

 ### Power of the Inalin

+> Re-work this to be something to do with darkness?
+More on-brand.

 You feel suffused with the energy of your predecessors.
 You gain the following benefits:

 - Increase your Charisma or Constitution score by 1.
 Your maximum increases accordingly.